-The 5 most stunning restaurants
+The 5 most stunning restaurants in Lisbon

 Located in the Museum of Pharmacy, everything in this unique restaurant is connected to the theme of the old pharmacies.
 The comfort food menu, created by chef-owner Susana Felicidade, is pure bliss on a plate.
 There’s also a great terrace overlooking the charming square of Santa Catarina.

 A cool restaurant in one of the city's hippest neighbourhoods for foodies.
 The dishes on the menu are innovative but rustic at the same time.
 They’re the perfect match for the very original décor that mirrors, in a intentionally kitsch way, the style of the traditional Portuguese homes.